Michael Najjar: Selected exhibitions

 Since the beginning his career in the mid-1990s, Michael Najjar's work has been shown in numerous international gallery and museum exhibitions, as well as biennials.
 In 2004, Harald Szeemann presented his work in "The Beauty of Failure / The Failure of Beauty" at the Joan Miró Foundation in Barcelona.
 In 2006, he was invited to the 10th Venice Architecture Biennale and also exhibited at the 9th Havana Biennial.
 In 2008, the GEM Museum of Contemporary Art in The Hague hosted the first comprehensive retrospective of his work.

 In 2011, Najjar participated in the ground-breaking exhibition "Atlas – How to carry the world on one's back", which was shown at the Museo Reina Sofía in Madrid, the ZKM Center for Art and Media in Karlsruhe, and the Deichtorhallen/Phönixhallen in Hamburg.
 In 2015, Peter Weibel featured Najjar's series "outer space" in the revolutionary exhibition "Exo-Evolution" at ZKM Karlsruhe.
 In 2017, he was invited by Yuko Hasegawa to participate in the 7th International Moscow Biennale.

-Since 2018 Najjar's work has been part of the travelling exhibition "Civilization – The Way We Live Now", which has been shown at major institutions such as the Ullens Center for Contemporary Art, Beijing, the National Museum of Modern and Contemporary Art, Seoul, the National Gallery of Victoria, Melbourne, the Saatchi Gallery, London, and Kunsthalle Munich among others.
+Since 2018 Najjar's work has been part of the travelling exhibition "Civilization – The Way We Live Now", which has been shown at major institutions such as the Ullens Center for Contemporary Art, Beijing, the National Museum of Modern and Contemporary Art, Seoul, the National Gallery of Victoria, Melbourne, the Saatchi Gallery, London, Kunsthalle Munich and Museum für Gestaltung, Zurich, among others.

 In 2021, he took part in the show "Oil – Beauty and Horror in the Petrol Age" at Kunstmuseum Wolfsburg and in 2023, he opened Ars Electronica with a large-scale 8K projection of his recent series "cool earth".
 The same year, he exhibited in "Mars: The Red Mirror" at the ArtScience Museum Singapore.
 In 2024, works from his "outer space" series were part of "SPACE.
 A Visual Journey" at Fotografiska Stockholm and, in 2025, at Fotografiska Tallinn and Fotografiska Shanghai.

+Fotografiska Shanghai and Shenzhen show Najjar's solo exhibition "Morphing Equilibrium" in 2026.